Nucleon decays into three leptons: contact contributions: Calculation of nucleon decay widths and experimental constraints

 \subsection{Constraints}

 Using the decay width expressions provided in \cref{app:decay_width_WCs}, we can apply the existing experimental bounds on partial lifetimes to constrain the EFT operators.
 In \cref{tab:exp_bounds}, we summarize the current 90\% C.L. experimental bounds for all possible nucleon triple-lepton modes.
 It is evident that the constraints are particularly stringent for proton decays into three charged leptons, with partial lifetimes on the order of $10^{34}\,\rm yr$, whereas modes involving neutrinos are approximately two orders of magnitude weaker.
-Additionally, we include the JUNO projection for neutron invisible decay~\cite{JUNO:2024pur}.
+Additionally, we include the Hyper-K and JUNO projections for proton single-charged lepton decays~\cite{Hyper-Kamiokande:2018ofw} and neutron invisible decay~\cite{JUNO:2024pur}, respectively.
 Since neutrinos are treated as missing energy in experimental searches, the bounds on neutrino-involved modes are flavor-independent.
 Consequently, these constraints apply universally to all neutrino or antineutrino flavors, as well as to decay modes involving other visible particles.

 For each dim-9 operator $\calO_i$, we define an effective scale $\Lambda_{i,\tt eff}$ through its WC $C_i$ by the relation $\Lambda_{i,\rm eff}\equiv |C_i|^{-1/5}$.
 By requiring that the theoretically predicted partial lifetime exceed the corresponding experimental limit, we derive a lower bound on $\Lambda_{i,\tt eff}$.
 To reduce the number of free parameters, we present results in terms of linear combinations of WCs defined in \cref{eq:WCcomp2lll,eq:WCcomn2llvb,eq:WCcomp2vvbl,eq:WCcomn2vbvbv,eq:WCcomp2vvl,eq:WCcomn2vbvbvb}, since the decay widths depend only on these combinations.
 The results for specific dim-9 operators can be obtained by appropriately rescaling the bounds according to the relevant powers of the $\kappa_{2,3}$ factors.
+For three-body decay modes involving charged leptons, the experimental bounds on $\Gamma^{-1}$s are obtained by assuming a uniform phase space distribution and imposing specific kinematic cuts~\cite{Super-Kamiokande:2020tor}, implying that our derived bounds on the effective scales from the total rates are approximate.
+A more dedicated analysis that incorporates distributions as in \cref{fig:double_distribution} and experimental cuts, is beyond the scope of this work.
+We therefore encourage experiments such as Super-K to take these distributions into consideration in their future analysis to obtain more realistic bounds.